WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.11.4 =
+Removed the fix for potential widget problem; needs more testing.

 = 1.11.3 =
 Fixed a conflict with Roki theme.
 Fixed a potential display problem in the widget for slow-loading pages.